mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 #### 4.3.2 Software Documentation

-The Contractor must prepare all Software Documentation for the Solution and provide it electronically to the Technical Authority in .pdf format.
+The Contractor must prepare all Software Documentation for the Solution and provide it electronically to the Technical Authority.

-##### 4.3.2.1 Deliverable(s)
+##### Deliverable(s)

-Software Documentation, consisting of, at a minimum, a technical specification for the Solution documenting the system architecture, subsystem design, and required configuration, in .pdf format.
+Software Documentation, consisting of, at a minimum, a technical specification for the Solution documenting the system architecture, subsystem design, and required configuration.

 Due Date: To be determined in accordance with the Contractor’s Design and Implementation Plan.